reidbraswell1/notes/design-patterns/README.md

       1. Class (factory) that returns an object
   1. Abstract Factory
   1. Builder
-      1. Similar to Factory - Builder Class is used to Construct the object without having to know all of the constructor parameters and parameters can be added in any order.
+      1. Similar to Factory - Builder Class is used to Construct the object without having to know all of the constructor parameters and parameters can be added in any order by setter chaining.
       ```java
       class PhoneBuilder
       {
           private String os = "IOS";
-          int battery = 3100;
+          private int battery = 3100;
+          private String color = "White";

           public PhoneBuilder setOs(String os) {
               this.os = os;